suzannepk/using_python_olcf/README.md

 This next hands-on walks you through setting up a custom environment that we will use later in the training.

 For your future refrence, open a new browser tab or window and direct it to [https://docs.olcf.ornl.gov/software/python/index.html#custom-environments](https://docs.olcf.ornl.gov/software/python/index.html#base-environment).
-Yoo will see tabs under "To create and activate an environment:" that have instructions for creating custom enviroments on each of our resouces.
+You will see tabs under "To create and activate an environment:" that have instructions for creating custom enviroments on each of our resouces.

-For this exercise we will create a custom environment called *mpi4pi_env* in your /ccs/proj/<<your_project_id>>.
+For this exercise we will create a custom environment called *mpi4py_env* in your /ccs/proj/<<your_project_id>>.
 If you are on Odo, you will use /ccsopen/proj/<<your_project_id>>.

 For example on Frontier: